clarifyhealth/spark-sparse-vector/README.md

 Note:

-1.Install IntelliJ IDE for quickest installation and setup
+1.Install IntelliJ IDE for easy setup and testing

 2.Go to VCS->Get from Version Control -> Paste https url for the repo